-The college provides an extensive ESL program that is reviewed regularly in order to meet changes in the circumstances and needs of non-English speaking background students.
+The college provides an extensive EALD program that is reviewed regularly in order to meet changes in the circumstances and needs of non-English speaking background students.

 In addition to formal classes, individual tutorial assistance is given where necessary.